-Students may apply for departmental honors in the Fall of the senior year.
+Students may apply for departmental honors in the fall of the senior year.
 Students must have a minimum 3.5 GPA in the major to apply.
 To successfully complete the honors requirements, students must successfully defend an Honors Thesis in Public Policy.
 The defense committee shall be composed of at least two faculty members, one of whom shall be an advisory member in the Public Policy program.

-Public Policy Major Learning Outcomes Graduates of this program will be prepared to:
+Public Policy Major Learning Outcomes

-1. Demonstrate mastery of knowledge about public policy issues and approaches by summarizing and evaluating existing litera-
+Graduates of this program will be prepared to:

-- 2. Apply a range of relevant theories, concepts, and approaches taken from the social sciences. humanities, natural sciences, and ethics to the critical analysis of public policy problems. - 3.
+- Demonstrate mastery of knowledge about public policy issues and approaches by summarizing and evaluating existing literature in the field. - 2.
+Apply a range of relevant theories, concepts, and approaches taken from the social sciences, humanities, natural sciences, and ethics to the critical analysis of public policy problems. - 3.
 Demonstrate knowledge about the feasibility of solving complex social problems within the context of existing political and economic institutions and processes. - 4.
 Use appropriate quantitative and/or qualitative methods to systematically analyze public policy issues. - 5.
-Examine the ethical implications of proposed or existing public policies. - 6.
-Formulate appropriate, targeted responses to public policy issues. - 7.
 Communicate knowledge effectively through verbal and written forms.